christoph2806/menu-editor/README.md

 - Support for localized entries
 - Configurable editor settings
 - Automatic saving of system files to user directory
+- About menu with application and author information

 ## Installation